-The high rates of firm-worker bargaining, and the restrictions labor agreements put on firms make Germany a particularly useful setting to investigate the effect of OL outsourcing on remaining workers.
-Firms may be restricted by bargaining agreements from offering lower wages to specific workers, especially if there are required wage floors.
-Existing agreements between firms and workers' councils may require the firm to compress wages.
-11 Wage compression gives firms a stronger incentive to outsource, especially because contractors are less likely to be covered by collective bargaining and more likely to use temporary help.
 (Doellgast and Green, 2007) As discussed in Goldschmidt and Schmieder (2017), bargaining agreements might not cover firms' decision to outsource.
 Therefore, outsourcing would allow firms to cut wages for specific occupations.
 However, firm-level unions can still agitate in order to stop outsourcing.
 Section 6.3 examines whether the treatment effect is lower based on type of collective bargaining agreement.
-The results in Figure 7 show that OL outsourcing only increases workers earnings in firms with a CBA prior to the outsourcing event.
+I find that OL outsourcing only increases workers earnings in firms with a CBA prior to the outsourcing event.
 When there is no CBA, remaining workers earnings decline.
 This result is consistent with the framework discussed in Section 2.
 Under this framework, firms profit from outsourcing.
 However, they only compensate remaining workers in the presence of a bargaining agreement, which signifies a stronger union.
 This means that there may be no effect of outsourcing on remaining workers in countries like the United States, with lower levels of unionization and establishment-specific collective bargaining.

-Next, I discuss the data used in the empirical analysis.
+Next, I will discuss the data used in the empirical analysis.